 The preparation and application of an external research project or a research project abroad# is similar to a research project within the UU/UMCU.
 You require an examiner from the UU/UMCU and the approval from the Board of Examiners.
-Your examiner and supervisor host institute both need to sign the General application form* and the Internship contract3.96 MB (questions regarding the iternship contract can be directed to the research project coordinators).
+Your examiner and supervisor host institute both need to sign the General Application Form or Profile Application form* (open with Adobe Reader) and the Internship contract which you will find integrated in the above forms (questions regarding the Internship contract can be directed to the research project coordinators).
 During your research project, stay in touch with your Utrecht examiner.
 You are obliged to give your final presentation both at the host institute and at the research group of your Utrecht examiner.
 Hand in your report at your Utrecht examiner for review.
 For more information on examination and procedures, please visit this page.

 #Please read the International office's current 'Going abroad' policy before you start making any plans.

 *Note: students from the master's programme CSDB and SBM participate in a pilot of which the entire procedure is digitized.
 More information can be found here.

 If you would like to do a research project abroad, we strongly advise you to start nine to eleven months advance, since there are many things that have to be arranged before you leave.
 More information can be found below.